debomatic/debomatic/docs/index.rst

 ====================

-Deb-o-Matic is an easy to use utility to build Debian source packages, meant to help developers to automate the building of their packages with a tool that requires limited user interaction and a simple configuration.
+Deb-o-Matic is an easy to use utility to build Debian source packages, meant to help developers to automate the building of their packages with a tool thats requires limited user interaction and a simple configuration.

 It provides some useful features such as automatic chroot update, rebuild of source packages, post-build checks, and much more.
-It is also extendable with modules that are loaded and executed during the build phases.
+It is also extendible with modules that are loaded and executed during the build phases.

 Why Deb-o-Matic?